Above: Wenzhou Ouhai South new city concept

 We bring into the learning experience math concepts, history, art and principles of sustainability complementing the information they are learning in school.
 This helps to reinforce their new found knowledge with additional ideas and concepts.

 The experience the student has is very similar to working in a studio environment, whether in a school of architecture or in a design firm.

 The best part is that the students are having fun being creative and learning while they are processing new information.

-If you have any questions or would like to talk to me about how we can work with you, please contact me at email@example.com.
+If you have any questions or would like to talk to me about how we can work with you, please contact us at Arc101ForKids@proton.me.